 Brother’s Day

-Although there are many different origin stories for how this day became a holiday, this day was actually invented by C. Daniel Rhodes in Alabama somewhere between 2015 and 2018.
-It’s a holiday that quickly gained a bit of notoriety, and is not only celebrated in the U.S South but is celebrated around the U.S and now the world.
+Although there are many different origin stories for how this day became a holiday, Brother’s Day was actually invented by C. Daniel Rhodes in Alabama sometime between 2015 and 2018.
+It’s a holiday that quickly gained notoriety and is now celebrated not only in the U.S. South but around the U.S. and the world.

 Facts About Brothers